 \section{Risk aversion in network actSIS epidemics}

-In this section, we specialize the network actSIS model \eqref{eq:pdot},\eqref{eq:phat} to populations of \textit{risk averters}.
-We say population $j$ is following a \textit{risk aversion} strategy if it decreases its contact rate with other populations when its perceived risk of infection rises, i.e. $\alpha_j'(p_{sj}) < 0$ whenever $p_{sj} \in (0,1)$.
-For all simulations, we assume all populations are following the same strategy $\alpha_A$, proposed in \cite{zhou2020active}, described by the saturating function
+In this section, we specialize the network actSIS model \eqref{eq:pdot},\eqref{eq:phat} to populations of \textit{risk averters}, i.e. populations that decrease contact rates with other populations when their perceived risk of infection rises, meaning $\alpha_j'(p_{sj}) < 0$ whenever $p_{sj} \in (0,1)$.
+In shown simulations, all populations follow the saturating strategy $\alpha_A$ proposed in \cite{zhou2020active}

-where $\mu \in (0,1)$ is a parameter that describes the midpoint of saturation, and $\nu > 1$ is a parameter related to the maximal steepness of the slope.
-First we establish a lemma for the well-mixed actSIS model \eqref{eq:actSISp},\eqref{eq:actSISps}.
+where $\mu \in (0,1)$ describes the midpoint of saturation, and $\nu > 1$ tunes the steepness of the saturation slope.
+First we establish a lemma for the well-mixed actSIS model \eqref{eq:actSIS_2d}.